apptainer/apptainer-userdocs/quick_start.rst

 .. code::

    $ {command} help verify
-   Verify cryptographic signatures attached to an image
+   Verify digital signature(s) within an image

    Usage:
      {command} verify [verify options...] <image path>

    Description:
-     The verify command allows a user to verify cryptographic signatures on SIF container files.
-There may be multiple signatures for data objects and multiple data objects signed.
-By default the command searches for the primary partition signature.
-If found, a list of all verification blocks applied on the primary partition is gathered so that data integrity (hashing) and signature verification is done for all those blocks.
+     The verify command allows a user to verify one or more digital signatures within a SIF image.

+     Key material can be provided via PEM-encoded file, or via the PGP keyring.
+To manage the PGP keyring, see '{command} help key'.

    Options:
      -a, --all                                verify all objects
+         --certificate string                 path to the certificate
+         --certificate-intermediates string   path to pool of intermediate certificates
-     -g, --group-id uint32   verify objects with the specified group ID -h, --help              help for verify
+         --certificate-roots string           path to pool of root certificates -g, --group-id uint32                    verify objects with the specified group ID
+     -h, --help                               help for verify
      -j, --json                               output json
+         --key string                         path to the public key file --legacy-insecure                    enable verification of
+                                              (insecure) legacy signatures
+     -l, --local                              only verify with local key(s) in keyring
+         --ocsp-verify                        enable online revocation check
+                                              for certificates
-         --legacy-insecure   enable verification of (insecure) legacy signatures -l, --local             only verify with local keys -i, --sif-id uint32     verify object with the specified ID -u, --url string        key server URL (default "https://keys.openpgp.org")
+     -i, --sif-id uint32                      verify object with the specified ID -u, --url string                         specify a URL for a key server

    Examples:
+     Verify with a public key:
+     $ {command} verify --key public.pem container.sif

+     Verify with PGP:
      $ {command} verify container.sif

-   For additional help or support, please visit https://www.apptainer.org/docs/
+   For additional help or support, please visit https://{command}.org/help/

-{Project} uses positional syntax (i.e. the order of commands and options matters).
+{Project} uses positional syntax (i.e., the order of commands and options matters).
 Global options affecting the behavior of all commands follow immediately after the main ``{command}`` command.
 Then come subcommands, followed by their options and arguments.